Mohitsaroya/IceBreaker/README.md

     exit_button (Button):

         Type: Button
-        Purpose: Represents an instance of the Button class for the exit button in the end game window.
+        Purpose: Represents an instance of the Button class for the exit button in the end-game window.

 Program Constants: